Partner; Executive Committee Member; Chair, Health Care Group

-Karen has served on the faculties of the AHLA Business Transactions Institute and the PBI Healthcare Law Institute, where she has spoken about ACOs/CINs, payor/provider ventures and various types of transactional and affiliational structures in highly-regulated environments.
-She has also lectured extensively on state licensure, Stark, Anti-Kickback, False Claims Act, HIPAA, CFIUS (Committee on Foreign Investment in the United States) review and related areas of heightened transactional compliance consideration for business organizations and their executive and management teams.
+Karen has spoken at many industry-sponsored events, where she has presented in connection with ACOs/CINs, payor/provider ventures and various types of transactional and affiliational structures in highly-regulated environments.
+She has also lectured extensively on state licensure, Stark, Anti-Kickback, False Claims Act, HIPAA, and related areas of heightened transactional compliance consideration for business organizations and their executive and management teams.